top of page

 Context: Exhibition & Discourse

-Not by anthropomorphizing – but by translating.
+Effect: A new, accessible language for plant perception.
+Not anthropomorphizing – but translating.
 This makes visible where our language ends and perception begins anew.

-Route: Licensing /Conceptual Design
+Route: Conceptual Design

-Status: Handover / licensing possible
+Status: Handover/Licensing possible

 For whom: Families, manufacturers, retailers